georgewatson/georgewatson.me/privacy_policy.md

 [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security).
 This makes it difficult for eavesdroppers to read or interfere with your communications with this website.
+The CDN delivering this website
+(provided by CloudFlare)
+is configured to support only TLS versions 1.2 and 1.3.
-The server supports TLS versions 1.0--1.3; it is recommended that you use a browser that supports the latest version of the protocol.
+It is recommended that you use a browser that supports the latest version of the protocol.

 Both `georgewatson.me` and `dendodge.me` have valid SSL certificates issued via [CloudFlare](https://www.cloudflare.com/) and